jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 ### Key Components

-- **Hub Virtual Network**
+- Hub Virtual Network
-  A central VNet that acts as the connectivity and services core.
+  - A central VNet that acts as the connectivity and services core.

-- **Subnets**
+- Subnets
   - Shared Services subnet
   - Optional Azure Bastion subnet
   - Optional Azure Firewall subnet (not deployed in this project to minimise cost)

-- **Shared Services**
+- Shared Services
-  - Log Analytics workspace for centralised monitoring
+  - Log Analytics workspace for centralised monitoring (optional or future)
   - Azure Key Vault (Standard tier) for secret management
   - Optional Automation Account or other platform services

 ### Design Considerations